 Story.
 Even though I disliked it, I also liked it.
 (Figure that one out).
 This game does set the stage for Assassin’s Creed 3 and it’s going to be epic.
 Do I want to visit Ezio again.
 No. He’s awesome and my second favorite video game character of all time, but it’s time to move on before he becomes a caricature of himself.
 Desmond is going to rule.

 I had more fun playing AC2 than I did this title.
 I was still thrilled but somewhat disappointed.
 However, it’s still one of the best titles that I’ve played this year.
+I had the chance to play it on my Acer XB and on my friend’s BenQ XR, these are the best gaming monitors.
 I believe it to be a must buy, but be warned—especially if you were in love with the previous titles.
 It is different in some ways.
 There is nothing like the mythos of this series in video games.
 It should be experienced.